chuangys/RepData_PeerAssessment1/PA1_template.md

 }
 ```

+## 5. Checking if the imputing missing values make sense
 Calculate the mean/median again, and draw the histogram & time series plot.
 We can see that the missing value imputing is pretty make sense because the statistics summary & graph looks almost the same.